chrisliebert/rust-genbind/README.md

 **TODO**

-Provide a way to set cfg options such as #[cfg(target_os = "windows")], #[cfg(feature = "somefeature")] and/or translate to preprocessor directives correctly support Box pointers of types as pointers boxed repr(C) struct can have i32, i64, etc. Can I also use i32, i64 as parameters and investigate whether arrays can be supported? determine if pub keyword is required along with no_mangle
+Provide a way to set cfg options such as #[cfg(target_os = "windows")], #[cfg(feature = "somefeature")] and/or translate to preprocessor directives.
+Correctly support Box pointers of types as pointers.
+Boxed repr(C) struct can have i32, i64, etc. Can I also use i32, i64 as parameters and investigate whether arrays can be supported?
+Determine if pub keyword is required along with no_mangle.

 **License:**